JessicaJuliet/webi/README.md

 * Users will receive notifications upon sucessfully signing in and signing out
 * Logged in users will have access to a personal profile which displays their order history

-Due to time constraints, User Story ID 9 and 10 were not implemented and the 'progress' part of User ID 11; however, they have been moved to the upcoming Features To Be Added below.
+Due to time constraints, the 'progress' part of User ID 11 was not implemented.
+However, this has been moved to the upcoming features to be implemented below.

 #### Sorting and Searching
 **[User Story ID's 12-13]**